quintel/documentation/docs/main/co2-ccus.md

 ### Other utilisation
 Finally, you can set the amount of CO<sub>2</sub> used for 'other utilisation' purposes.
 This includes all applications that are currently not modelled explicitly in the ETM.
 Examples include utilisation of CO<sub>2</sub> as a propellant gas for beer and soda production or for the cultivation of crops in greenhouses.
 CO<sub>2</sub> emitted by the fertilizers industry sector can also be captured and used to produce urea, which is used as an animal feed additive and fertilizer.

 In many cases, utilising CO<sub>2</sub> does not reduce emission, but only delays it.
-Therefore, the amount of CO<sub>2</sub> set with this slider is included in the total emissions of your scenario as a separate category (non-energetic and delayed emissions).
+Therefore, the amount of CO<sub>2</sub> set with this slider is included in the total emissions of your scenario by default.
+It is however also possible to delay part of these emissions indefinitely, in which case they are excluded from the total emissions.
+You can set this share in the Emissions > [Greenhouse gases](https://pro.energytransitionmodel.com/scenario/emissions/other_emissions/delayed-emissions) section.

 ## Supply and demand of carbon
 The ETM keeps track of all 'supply' of carbon (capture) and all 'demand' of carbon (utilisation and storage).
 This is summarised in the chart below: